 The Town of Wasaga Beach welcomes your feedback.
 It allows us to identify ways in which we can improve the delivery of accessible programs and services to our residents.
 You may provide your feedback by downloading a printable version of the

-The Town of Wasaga Beach has developed and implemented Accessible Customer Service Policies and Procedures to fulfil its requirements under the standard.
+The Town of Wasaga Beach has developed and implemented Accessibility Policy to fulfil its requirements under the standard.
 The policies, practices and procedures developed are consistent with the AODA’s core principles of integration, independence, equal opportunity and dignity to ensure that quality and accessible services are provided to all residents.

-The Town of Wasaga Beach will accommodate requests, whenever possible, for accessible formats following completion and submission of the Request for Documentation in an Accessible Format Form.
+The Town of Wasaga Beach will accommodate requests, whenever possible, for accessible formats following completion and submission of the Request for Alternate Format.